shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/tile-entities-inventory-gui.md

 }
 {% endhighlight %}

-Similarly to the `getServerGuiElement` method, we switch on the ID, and if it's the pedestal's, we return a new instance of `GuiPedestal` with a new container intance and the player's inventory.
+Similarly to the `getServerGuiElement` method, we switch on the ID, and if it's the pedestal's, we return a new instance of `GuiPedestal` with a new container instance and the player's inventory.

 Finally, we need to register our GUI handler.